Filter products

 Prices incl.
 VAT plus shipping costs

-Piece of fossilized cartilage or bone.Age: Miocene;Locality: Touraine, Paris Basin, FranceSize of fossil: approx. 2,3 x 1,4 cmColors on product photos may differ slightly from those of the original specimen for technical reasons.
+Piece of fossilized cartilage or bone.Age: Miocene;Locality: Touraine, Paris Basin, FranceSize of fossil: approx. 2,5 x 1,6 cm in a box 5,5 x 3,5 cmColors on product photos may differ slightly from those of the original specimen for technical reasons.

 Prices incl.
 VAT plus shipping costs